keyboard_arrow_up

 Vacuum

-A space of air or other gas that is less than atmospheric pressure, expressed in inches of mercury (in.
+A space containing air or gas at pressures below atmospheric, measured in inches of mercury (in.
 Hg).

 Vacuum Chamber